Untangle anxiety, trauma, and overwhelming feelings so life feels worth living.

 Self Esteem

 Do you “achieve to receive” love, attention, care, or kindness?
-Is your worth tied to your looks, your job, your mothering skills or technological prowess?
-If asked where your self-esteem would be without these kinds of external cues, do you feel baffled?
-Self-esteem is an elusive, ill-defined concept that many people don’t have a good handle on.
-You did all the things, but do you still feel like dirt?
+Is your sense of worth tied to your looks, your job, your family role, or outward achievement?
+If asked who you would be without these kinds of external cues, do you feel baffled?
+Even though you’ve worked so hard to and done everything right, you might still feel like you’re not enough.
+The truth is, we both know you are.
+Let’s work together to help you feel it too.

 Anxiety